MidnightDreamerX17/skill20/Traits.md

 **Ascetic Training** - The character gives up all ten starting skills in order to have one advanced skill of choice.
 This advantage is incompatible with all other advantages and disadvantages that change a character's starting skills.

-**Enhanced Attribute** - One of the character's attributes is increased by 2.
+**Enhanced Attribute (Specific)** - One of the character's attributes is increased by 2.

 **Favored Enemy Category** - The character gains a bonus of +2 for everything relating to that enemy category, including Armor Class.

 **Life Sight** - The character sees living things as having different colors from everything else.

-**Magic Domain** - The character is strongly aligned with a specific domain of magic, causing the domain spells to be considered a lower magic circle.
+**Magic Domain Specialization (Specific)** - The character is strongly aligned with a specific domain of magic, causing the domain spells to be considered a lower magic circle.
 For example, being specialized in the Healing Domain will cause *Cure Light Wounds* to be considered a spell of the 0th circle.
 If a spell was already 0th-circle, then its casting time becomes a move action.
+The GM may rule that a character can only specialize in magic domains that are associated with their primary god.

-**Magic School** - The character is strongly aligned with one specific school of magic, causing that school's spells to be considered a lower magic circle.
+**Magic School Specialization (Specific)** - The character is strongly aligned with one specific school of magic, causing that school's spells to be considered a lower magic circle.
 For example, being specialized in the Evocation Magic School will cause *Magic Missile* to be considered a spell of the 0th circle.
 If a spell was already 0th-circle, then its casting time becomes a move action.
 "Universal" is not a valid school for this trait.

 **Natural Armor 2** - The character's Armor Class is improved by 2.
 This trait cannot be taken if the character's race already provides Natural Armor.

 **Natural Insulation 5** - The character gains a bonus of +5 to endure harsh weather conditions.
 This trait cannot be taken if the character's race already provides Natural Insulation.

-**Patron God** - The character is strongly aligned with one specific deity, or one pantheon of deities.
+**Patron God (Specific)** - The character is strongly aligned with one specific deity, or one pantheon of deities.
 This grants a combination of constant benefits and exclusive access to certain spells, but also tends to involve a strict code of conduct.
 The character can always expect a heightened amount of hospitality at temples of the patron deity.

-**Patron Guild** - The character gains two ranks in one guild.
+**Patron Guild (Specific)** - The character gains two ranks in one guild.
 This trait can be taken multiple times for the same guild, for different guilds, and for guilds that the character has gained ranks for from other traits.

 **Powerful Family** - The character has a powerful family with many servants and a fortified home.
 The family home is big and secure enough to accommodate the whole party.
 The character can attempt to beg for money from their family as well, although that is better covered by the Wealthy Family trait.

-**Psionic Category** - The character is strongly aligned with a specific category of psionics, causing that category's powers to be considered a lower power circle, and its power point cost to be reduced by 1.
+**Psionic Category Specialization (Specific)** - The character is strongly aligned with a specific category of psionics, causing that category's powers to be considered a lower power circle, and its power point cost to be reduced by 1.
 For example, being specialized in the Warrior category will cause *Body Adjustment* to become a 3rd-circle power.
 If a power was already 0th-circle, then its manifestation time becomes a move action.
 Power point costs cannot go below 1.
 The "Power" category cannot be taken with this trait.

-**Psionic Discipline** - The character is strongly aligned with a specific discipline of psionics, causing that discipline's powers to be considered a lower power circle, and its power point cost to be reduced by 1.
+**Psionic Discipline Specialization (Specific)** - The character is strongly aligned with a specific discipline of psionics, causing that discipline's powers to be considered a lower power circle, and its power point cost to be reduced by 1.
 For example, being specialized in the Clairsentience discipline will cause *Aura Sight* to become a 3rd-circle power.
 If a power was already 0th-circle, then its manifestation time becomes a move action.
 Power point costs cannot go below 1.

 **Reincarnate** - The character is a reincarnation.
 As the character gains experience levels, they regain memories of people, places, and events from their past lives.
 Spending experience points on skills could be role-played as the character remembering old instincts.
 If the GM requires training time for skill improvement, then the character can use that time to revisit places that their past lives have used those skills at.

 **Self Magic Energy** - The character gains additional 0th-circle spell energies per day, equal to their Constitution modifier.
 These spell energies can be spent for any magic type.

-**Skilled** - The character starts with 1 additional skill.
+**Skilled (Specific)** - The character starts with 1 additional skill.
 It cannot be an Advanced skill.
 For starting with additional Craft, Knowledge, Perform, or Profession skills, the advantage of Work Experience is more efficient.

 **Streetwise** - The character's mandatory Craft skill is changed to Locks (DEX), mandatory Knowledge skill is changed to Traps (INT), mandatory Perform skill is changed to Persuasion (CHA), and mandatory Profession skill is changed to Stealth (DEX).